top of page

 02

-Look at the Home With Buyer Eyes
+Look at Your Home Through a Buyer’s Eyes

 Small repairs, cleaning, decluttering, and presentation can affect how buyers respond when they first see the home.